Richsoul/My-first-game/README.md

 * [goals for the week, should be finishing a playable game]
 Monday:
 - work on score labels()
-- add other objects to updateObstacles func
+- add other objects to updateObstacles func(complete)
 - the furthest distance will be displayed in the beggingin of the game, on the wooden namaplate or elsewhere
 Tuesday:
 - make itemSpawner function